MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/beta-invfunction.md

 If any argument is nonnumeric, beta-inv() returns null value.

-If alpha ≤ 0 or beta ≤ 0, beta-inv() returns the null value.
+If alpha â‰¤ 0 or beta â‰¤ 0, beta-inv() returns the null value.

-If probability ≤ 0 or probability > 1, beta-inv() returns the NaN value.
+If probability â‰¤ 0 or probability > 1, beta-inv() returns the NaN value.

 Given a value for probability, beta-inv() seeks that value x such that beta-cdf(x, alpha, beta) = probability.